LukeJBarnett/pretentious-coffee/README.md

 # pretentious-coffee
-A how-to coffee website for wankers.
+A how-to coffee website for Silly Humans.

 This is the "good" version of my TOP recipe website.
 I'm a barista by trade so heres a silly coffee website.